 Premiering at the Locarno International Film Festival in early August, the film follows Georgian housewife Manana, who finally takes up her dream of writing, years after initially shelving the idea in favour of taking care of household work.

-As the protagonist of the story begins reading her fist published book to family members, she realises her fears of negative reception from relatives and wider society are becoming a reality.
+As the protagonist of the story begins reading her fist published book to family members, she realises her fears of negative reception from relatives are becoming a reality.

 Scary Mother will be joined in the section by the 2016 work Hostages by Rezo Gigineishvili, a dramatised screen adaptation of the true story of a group of young Georgians who attempted to hijack a Soviet airline flight in 1983.